gdanov/chrome-extension-with-clojure/README.md

 A source file begins with one or more `goog.provide(...)` followed by zero or more `goog.require(...)`.
 This duplicates the info in the `deps` files.

 Important is to know that `goog.require(...)` must function as if the required module is loaded in blocking manner otherwise the evaluation of the subsequent code would fail.
-This presents the major challenge when devising any loading scheme inside the browser where every possible resource loading operation is asynchronous.
+This presents the major challenge when devising any loading scheme inside the browser where every possible resource loading operation is asynchronous (well, minus the one closure uses, see below).

 The closure `require` implementation is *not* designed for dynamic loading (in browser runtimes).
 It's expected to operate on fully loaded and final dependency graph.